 Asking for budget

-Presenting the case for funding a security awareness training programme is part of making your program of security awareness successful.
+Presenting the case for funding a security awareness training programme is part of making your programme of security awareness successful.
 Of course, you want to get the most cost-effective package available.
 But it should also be able to show success.
 You will need to create a compelling and evidenced story to present to the company purse-holders to get them to fund your training needs.

 Fortunately, there is plenty of evidence to show that security awareness training work.